 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed as a tool for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-[ref]Then stay in that same house and eat and drink what they give you, because the worker is worthy of his compensation.
+OET (OET-RV) [ref]Then stay in that same house and eat and drink what they give you, because the worker is worthy of his compensation.
 Don’t be moving from house to house.

-OET-LVAnd be_remaining in the_same the house, eating and drinking the things from them, because/for the worker is worthy of_the wage of_him.
+OET-LV And be_remaining in the_same the house, eating and drinking the things from them, because/for the worker is worthy of_the wage of_him.

 Be_ not _moving from house to house.

-SR-GNTἘν αὐτῇ δὲ τῇ οἰκίᾳ μένετε, ἐσθίοντες καὶ πίνοντες τὰ παρʼ αὐτῶν, ἄξιος γὰρ ἐργάτης τοῦ μισθοῦ αὐτοῦ. Μὴ μεταβαίνετε ἐξ οἰκίας εἰς οἰκίαν.
+SR-GNT Ἐν αὐτῇ δὲ τῇ οἰκίᾳ μένετε, ἐσθίοντες καὶ πίνοντες τὰ παρʼ αὐτῶν, ἄξιος γὰρ ὁ ἐργάτης τοῦ μισθοῦ αὐτοῦ. Μὴ μεταβαίνετε ἐξ οἰκίας εἰς οἰκίαν. ‡

 (En autaʸ de taʸ oikia menete, esthiontes kai pinontes ta parʼ autōn, axios gar ho ergataʸs tou misthou autou.
 Maʸ metabainete ex oikias eis oikian.)

-Key: yellow:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.
+Key: khaki:verbs, light-green:nominative/subject, orange:accusative/object, pink:genitive/possessor, cyan:dative/indirect object.

-Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).
+Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the RV alignments are incomplete (and may occasionally be wrong).

 ULT And remain in that house, eating and drinking what is from them, for the laborer is worthy of his wages.
 Do not move around from house to house.